mhavey/marklogic/uml2es/examples/patient-hub/README.md

 ## How to run:

 Our project uses gradle.
 Before running, view the settings in gradle.properties.
-Create a file called gradle-local.properties and in this file override any of the properties from gradle.properties.
+If you need to modify them, create a file called gradle-local.properties and in this file override any of the properties from gradle.properties.
+When calling gradle, use the -PenvironmentName=local option to use your local properties.

 Here are the steps to setup.

 ### Setup DB
-Setup new hub.
-Will use basic DB config with no indexes.
-Will bring in XMI2ES transform to our modules.
+Setup a new hub that includes UML2ES:

 Run the following:

-./gradlew -PenvironmentName=local -i hubInit setup mlDeploy
+./gradlew -i hubInit setup mlDeploy

 Confirm:
-- New DB and app server created with name xmi2es-examples-runningRace.
+- In Admin UI, check for new databases and app servers with names starting with xmi2es-examples-patient-hub
+- In Query Console, explore the xmi2es-examples-patient-hub-MODULES database.
+Confirm it has the docuemnt /xmi2es/xmi2esTransform.xqy.

 ### Transform UML to ES

-Now we convert UML to Entity Services:
+Now we convert the patient UML model to Entity Services:

-gradle -i -b uml2es4dhf5.gradle -PmodelName=PatientHubUML uDeployModel
+./gradlew -i -b uml2es4dhf5.gradle -PmodelName=PatientHubUML uDeployModel

 Confirm: